2022 Gerald W. Thomas Outstanding Agriculturalist Awards

-Texas Tech’s College of Agricultural Sciences and Natural Resources honored three standout leaders with the Gerald W. Thomas Outstanding Agriculturalist Award on Thursday (Nov.
-10) during its 89th annual Pig Roast at the Lubbock Memorial Civic Center.
+Texas Tech's Davis College of Agricultural Sciences & Natural Resources honored three leaders with the Gerald W. Thomas Outstanding Agriculturalist Awards during the 94th annual Davis College Pig Roast at the Lubbock Memorial Civic Center.
 The Pig Roast also celebrates scholarship donors, recipients and intercollegiate judging teams.

 The annual outstanding agriculturalist awards recognize individuals for contributions to various areas of agriculture.
-This year’s recipients are Edwin Teeter for agricultural production; Gail Kring for agribusiness; and Randy Boman for public service.
+This year's recipients are Terry Caviness for Agribusiness, Barry Street for Agricultural Production, and Charles Perry for Public Service.

 - Outstanding Agriculturalist Award Past Recipients